espressif/esp-faq/docs/en/software-framework/peripherals.rst

       2. Set the interrupt trigger type of the CPU to edge.
       3. After the CPU services the interrupt, change the GPIO interrupt type to high.
 A second interrupt occurs at this time, and the CPU needs to ignore the interrupt service routine.

-  - Workaround 2:
+  - Solution 2:

     Assuming GPIO0 ~ GPIO31 is Group1 and GPIO32 ~ GPIO39 is Group2.

       - If an edge-triggered interrupt is configured in either group then no other GPIO interrupt of any type should be configured in the same group.
       - Any number of level-triggered interrupts can be configured in a single group, if no edge-triggered interrupts are configured in that group.

 ---------------